sharetribe/flex-docs/src/docs/ftw-content/hosted-translations/index.md

 In addition to fetching assets by version, you can fetch them by a specific alias instead of a version.
-Currently, translations can be fetched with the alias _"latest"_, which returns the most recently updated version of the translations.
+Currently, translations can be fetched with the alias _latest_, which returns the most recently updated version of the translations.
 The response also contains the version information for the most recent asset, so that subsequent fetches can be done based on asset version.